 |Dutch law, Leiden University, Psychology, Leiden University

-Yildiz Bérénos studied Civil and Criminal Law at Leiden University.
-During her studies she focused mainly on Family and Juvenile Law and Criminal Law.
-As part of an exchange programme she read law in 2001 at the University of Florida (USA), where she has widened her knowledge in American Family and Criminal Law.
-She gained practical experience in Criminal Justice when she ran an internship at Spong Lawyers in Amsterdam in 2001.
+Yildiz Bérénos studied civil law and criminal law at Leiden University.
+She is also a psychologist: she also completed studies in psychology at Leiden University.
+As part of an exchange program, she studied for a semester at the University of Florida (United States), where, among other things, she studied American Family Law and Criminal Law.
+She gained practical experience in Criminal Law when she interned at Spong Lawyers in Amsterdam.

-- Time to Move On?
-The State of International Affairs with Respect to Child Relocation Law.
+Time to Move On: The International State of Affairs with Respect to Child Relocation Law.
 Utrecht Law Review, 2012, pp. 1-27.